Skip to article frontmatterSkip to article content

 Note this can take a while to upload the full MER image.

-Upload the CSV table to Firefly and display as an overlay on the FITS image
+Display the table as an overlay on the FITS image

 {'success': True}